OpenDSA/OpenDSA/RST/en/Glossary.rst

       In the context of an :term:`I/O head`, this attaches the sensor on the I/O head to the :term:`boom`.

+   array
+      A :term:`data type` that is used to store elements in consecutive memory locations and refers to them by an index.

    array-based list
-      An implementation for the :term:`list` ADT that uses an array to store the list elements.
+      An implementation for the :term:`list` ADT that uses an :term:`array` to store the list elements.
 Typical implementations fix the array size at creation of the list, and the :term:`overhead` is the number of array positions that are presently unused.

    array-based stack
-      Analogous to an :term:`array-based list`, this uses an array to store the elements when implementing the :term:`stack` ADT.
+      Analogous to an :term:`array-based list`, this uses an :term:`array` to store the elements when implementing the :term:`stack` ADT.

    array-based queue
-      Analogous to an :term:`array-based list`, this uses an array to store the elements when implementing the :term:`queue` ADT.
+      Analogous to an :term:`array-based list`, this uses an :term:`array` to store the elements when implementing the :term:`queue` ADT.

    ASCII character coding